 Aon plc Class A (AON) Receives Daily Coverage Optimism Score of 0.10

-Press coverage about Aon plc Class A (NYSE:AON) has trended somewhat positive this week, according to Accern Sentiment Analysis.
-Accern identifies negative and positive media coverage by analyzing more than twenty million news and blog sources.
-Accern ranks coverage of publicly-traded companies on a scale of negative one to one, with scores nearest to one being the most favorable.
-Aon plc Class A earned a news impact score of 0.10 on Accern’s scale.
-Accern also gave news coverage about the financial services provider an impact score of 46.1314918440915 out of 100, meaning that recent media coverage is somewhat unlikely to have an effect on the company’s share price in the next few days.
+Press coverage about Aon plc Class A (NYSE:AON) has trended somewhat positive recently, according to Accern Sentiment.
+The research firm identifies positive and negative media coverage by reviewing more than twenty million blog and news sources in real time.
+Accern ranks coverage of companies on a scale of negative one to positive one, with scores closest to one being the most favorable.
+Aon plc Class A earned a news sentiment score of 0.10 on Accern’s scale.
+Accern also gave headlines about the financial services provider an impact score of 46.1314918440915 out of 100, meaning that recent media coverage is somewhat unlikely to have an impact on the company’s share price in the next few days.

-These are some of the media stories that may have effected Accern Sentiment Analysis’s scoring:
+Here are some of the media headlines that may have impacted Accern Sentiment Analysis’s analysis:

-Aon plc Class A (NYSE:AON) last announced its quarterly earnings results on Friday, February 2nd.
-The financial services provider reported $2.35 EPS for the quarter, topping the consensus estimate of $2.34 by $0.01.
-The business had revenue of $2.91 billion for the quarter, compared to analysts’ expectations of $2.84 billion.
+Aon plc Class A (NYSE:AON) last announced its earnings results on Friday, February 2nd.
+The financial services provider reported $2.35 EPS for the quarter, beating analysts’ consensus estimates of $2.34 by $0.01.
 Aon plc Class A had a net margin of 12.26% and a return on equity of 32.41%.
-The business’s quarterly revenue was up 9.8% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $2.56 EPS. analysts forecast that Aon plc Class A will post 7.98 EPS for the current year.
+The business had revenue of $2.91 billion during the quarter, compared to analysts’ expectations of $2.84 billion.
+During the same period in the prior year, the company earned $2.56 earnings per share.
+The business’s revenue was up 9.8% compared to the same quarter last year. research analysts expect that Aon plc Class A will post 7.98 earnings per share for the current year.

-A number of equities research analysts have recently issued reports on AON shares.
-Zacks Investment Research downgraded shares of Aon plc Class A from a “hold” rating to a “sell” rating in a research report on Tuesday, January 2nd.
-Wells Fargo set a $143.00 target price on shares of Aon plc Class A and gave the stock a “hold” rating in a report on Wednesday, March 7th.
-ValuEngine downgraded shares of Aon plc Class A from a “buy” rating to a “hold” rating in a report on Thursday, December 7th.
-TheStreet downgraded shares of Aon plc Class A from a “b-” rating to a “c” rating in a report on Friday, February 2nd.
-Finally, Keefe, Bruyette & Woods reaffirmed a “buy” rating and issued a $158.00 target price on shares of Aon plc Class A in a report on Wednesday, December 6th.
-One analyst has rated the stock with a sell rating, twelve have assigned a hold rating and five have issued a buy rating to the company’s stock.
-The company has an average rating of “Hold” and an average target price of $147.08.
+Several research analysts have recently weighed in on the company.
+Zacks Investment Research cut Aon plc Class A from a “hold” rating to a “sell” rating in a report on Tuesday, January 2nd.
+Barclays reaffirmed a “hold” rating and set a $135.00 price target on shares of Aon plc Class A in a research report on Tuesday, January 9th.
+William Blair lowered shares of Aon plc Class A from an “outperform” rating to a “market perform” rating in a research report on Tuesday, January 16th.
+Wells Fargo reissued a “hold” rating and issued a $143.00 target price on shares of Aon plc Class A in a research report on Friday, February 2nd.
+Finally, TheStreet lowered Aon plc Class A from a “b-” rating to a “c” rating in a research report on Friday, February 2nd.
+One investment analyst has rated the stock with a sell rating, twelve have issued a hold rating and five have issued a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and a consensus target price of $146.58.

-In related news, Director Lester B. Knight purchased 60,000 shares of the firm’s stock in a transaction on Tuesday, February 6th.
-The shares were acquired at an average price of $138.42 per share, for a total transaction of $8,305,200.00.
-Following the purchase, the director now directly owns 2,908 shares in the company, valued at $402,525.36.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, insider Anthony R. Goland sold 2,124 shares of the business’s stock in a transaction on Wednesday, February 21st.
-The stock was sold at an average price of $141.16, for a total transaction of $299,823.84.
-Following the completion of the sale, the insider now owns 261 shares in the company, valued at approximately $36,842.76.
+In other news, EVP Peter M. Lieb sold 4,200 shares of the stock in a transaction that occurred on Wednesday, January 31st.
+The shares were sold at an average price of $141.39, for a total value of $593,838.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, insider Michael Neller sold 1,500 shares of the stock in a transaction that occurred on Thursday, March 1st.
+The shares were sold at an average price of $140.12, for a total transaction of $210,180.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 123,477 shares of company stock worth $17,453,753.
-Corporate insiders own 0.90% of the company’s stock.
+Insiders have sold 123,477 shares of company stock valued at $17,453,753 over the last three months.
+0.90% of the stock is currently owned by corporate insiders.

-TRADEMARK VIOLATION NOTICE: “Aon plc Class A (AON) Receives Daily Coverage Optimism Score of 0.10” was published by Macon Daily and is owned by of Macon Daily.
-If you are viewing this story on another website, it was illegally copied and republished in violation of US & international copyright and trademark laws.
-The original version of this story can be read at https://macondaily.com/2018/04/04/aon-plc-class-a-aon-receives-daily-coverage-optimism-score-of-0-10.html.
+COPYRIGHT VIOLATION NOTICE: “Aon plc Class A (AON) Receives Daily Coverage Optimism Score of 0.10” was published by Macon Daily and is the sole property of of Macon Daily.
+If you are viewing this piece of content on another site, it was illegally stolen and reposted in violation of U.S. and international copyright and trademark law.
+The legal version of this piece of content can be viewed at https://macondaily.com/2018/04/11/aon-plc-class-a-aon-receives-daily-coverage-optimism-score-of-0-10-updated.html.

 Aon plc Class A Company Profile